-6.1.4 Level 2: Micromechanics Modeling of CF/GNP/Epoxy
+4. Level 2: Micromechanics modeling of CF/GNP/epoxy

-The nonlinear response of a unidirectional CF/GNP/epoxy ply is predicted using MAC/GMC at Level 2.
+The non-linear response of CF/GNP/epoxy ply is predicted using MAC/GMC at Level 2.
 The single-fiber RUC, representing a square-packed fiber architecture is displayed in Figure 7.
 The elastic CF subcells are shown in blue.
 The red subcells represent homogenized epoxy with randomly oriented GNP.
-The nonlinear behavior of these subcells is captured with MMCDM.
+The non-linear behavior of these subcells is captured with MMCDM.
 The effective elastic properties are obtained from, and the MMCDM parameters are calibrated using, Level 3 simulations.
 Uniaxial stress-strain results are used for the calibration of the MMCDM parameters, and it is assumed that the MMCDM parameters are not directionally dependent.
-If initiated, the evolution equations governing stiffness degradation are the identical for the three different Level 2 directions $x_i^{(2)}$.
+Thus, some of the error introduced by assuming isotropy in Eqs.
+(8) - (10) is eliminated.
+If initiated, the evolution equations governing stiffness degradation are the identical for the three different Level 2 directions $x_i^{(2)}$ .
 However, the strains associated with development of microcacks normal to a particular direction must satisfy a damage initiation criterion, and only particular components of the stiffness tensor are degraded to simulate microcrack growth.
 Therefore, damage evolution is anisotropic.
 However, some error may still be retained from the assumption that the isotropic relationship between the Young's modulus, Poisson's ratio, and shear modulus holds (Eq.
-(10)); this assumption must be verified, or the error resulting from it should be quantified.
+10)); this assumption must be verified, or the error resulting from it should be quantified.

-Figure 7.-Level 2 MAC/GMC GNP/epoxy RUC containing elastic subcells with CF (blue), and subcells representing epoxy with randomly oriented GNPs (red) modeled with MMCDM.
+Figure 7.
+Level 2 MAC/GMC GNP/epoxy RUC containing lastic subcells with CF (blue), and subcells representing epoxy with randomly oriented GNPs (red) modeled with.

-6.1.5 Level 1: Finite Element Modeling of Open Hole Compression of CF/GNP/Epoxy Laminates
+5. Level 1: Finite element modeling of open hole compression of CF/GNP/epoxy laminates

 At Level 1, OHC simulations are performed using the Abaqus FEM software package.
 The FEM model is shown in Figure 8.
-The dimensions of the OHC specimen, given in Figure 8(a), were chosen based up the ASTM D6484/D6484M for obtaining OHC allowables for polymer matrix composites (PMCs) (Ref.
-20).
+The dimensions of the OHC specimen, given in Figure 8a, were chosen based up the ASTM Standard D 6484/D 6484M for obtaining OHC allowables for polymer matrix composites (PMCs).
 The OHC specimen model is 100 mm long and 38 mm wide with a hole placed at the center with a radius of 3 mm.
-The requirements for the laminate stacking sequence, given in the ASTM standard, are that the laminate is multidirectional, with fibers oriented in a minimum of two directions, the layup is balanced and symmetric, and the nominal thickness is 4 mm with an allowable range of 3 to 5 mm.
-As such, the OHC specimen model consists of a $[0n/90n]S$ stacking sequence and a total thickness of 4 mm.
-The fiber orientation angle in the stacking sequence is relative to the $x_1^{(1)}$ -direction shown in Figure 8.
+The requirements for the laminate stacking sequence, given in the ASTM standard, are that the laminate is multidirectional, with fibers oriented in a minimum of two direction, the layup is balanced and symmetric, and the nominal thickness is 4 mm with an allowable range of 3 to 5 mm.
+As such, the OHC specimen model consists of a

+$[0n/90n]S$ stacking sequence and a total thickness of 4 mm.
+The fiber orientation angle in the stacking sequence is relative to the $x_1^{(2)}$ -direction shown in Figure 8.

-The FEM mesh used to discretize the OHC specimen is displayed in Figure 8(b).
+The FEM mesh used to discretize the OHC specimen is displayed in Figure 8b.
 The mesh consists of 5,915 two-dimensional (2-D), plane stress, reduced integration, quadrilateral, layered shell S4R elements, totaling to of 6,027 nodes and 36,162 degrees of freedom (DOFs).
 Three through thickness integration points are utilized in each shell layer, yielding a total of 12 through thickness integration points per element.
-Figure 8(c) shows the gage section that is 25 mm long.
-The refined mesh in the gage section was chosen after a mesh convergence study based on the global nonlinear response of the OHC specimen.
+Figure 8c shows the gage section that is 25 mm long.
+The refined mesh in the gage section was chosen after a mesh convergence study based on the global non-linear response of the OHC specimen.